 The submarine "Velikiye Luki", built at the "Admiralty Shipyards" in St. Petersburg, continues to undergo factory sea trials.
 According to the source, the submarine is planned to be transferred to the fleet before the end of the current year.
-Currently, the timing of the completion of the tests is not specified.
+Currently, the completion dates for the tests are not specified.

 I want to emphasize the hydroacoustics of the "Lada": it is not just a wider range of acoustic waves, it is a significantly greater range of target detection.
 To achieve this result, a lot of effort had to be made.